Women's reproductive health in the United States: Race and reproductive health

 In the United States, reproductive health disparities exist between white and minority women.
 Historical abuses and experimentation on Black women by medical professionals has led to greater distrust of the medical community.
 Additionally, current racial biases held by medical personnel affect medical care of Black and minority women.
 Compared to white women, the rate of HIV infection is disproportionately high in Black and Hispanic women.
 These groups account for 75% of infection among women.
 There is also a gap in contraceptive use between white and Black women.
 These disparities are partly due to lack of health insurance and financial costs.
 Comprehensive gynecological care can also help reduce the rates of HIV in minority women and increase contraceptive use.
 The lack of reproductive health is a contributing factor in higher rates of maternal mortality in the United States among minority women, especially among Black women.
 Black women are 3.3 times more likely than white women to die from pregnancy-related causes.
 This is partly due to lack of insurance before pregnancy and higher rates of chronic conditions, such as obesity and diabetes.
 Furthermore, there are disparities in the use and success of ART among racial and socio-economic groups given the high costs, limited access, and varied utilization.
 A review of all U.S. studies that considered race and ethnicity when reporting success rates for ART, found white women consistently had the highest success rates, followed by Hispanic and Asian women, and African American women.
+An African American women does not receive the same treatment as a white women due to the age they were diagnosed at, the household income, and the specific treatment facility.

 Contraception

 The U.S. Department of Health and Human Services has identified national reproductive health goals including reducing the level of unintended pregnancy.
 Out of all the pregnancies reported in the United States, half are unplanned.
 Of the 62 million women in the U.S. who are able to have children, seven out of ten of these women are sexually active but do not want to become pregnant.
-Contraception is a major issue of women’s reproductive health.
+Contraception is a major issue of women's reproductive health.
 86% of sexually active women practice some form of contraception and 30% of these women use a hormonal form of contraception.
 Women in the U.S. have more freedoms in deciding their use of contraceptives among other global nations, comparatively.

 The Centers for Disease Control (CDC) has significant pull over the decision-making process women must make when choosing different types of contraception.
 Women of the U.S. still rely on their healthcare providers for the majority of information they receive about contraceptive use.
 In order to help healthcare providers provide appropriate family planning care, the CDC published the US Medical Eligibility Criteria for Contraceptive Use, 2010.
 The CDC lists methods of birth control under two categories: reversible and permanent.